 Young children (4 years old or younger) are not yet aware of their difficulties, so it is enough to tell them that you are going to a place where there is a person who has many games to share with them.
 From the age of 5, they are usually aware of their difficulties and situations that they do not know how to manage well, and for them it is also important to know that there is a solution to their problems.
 Therefore, it is best to tell them that you are going to visit a person who will help them solve their difficulties (whether they are nightmares, fears, behavior problems, etc.).

 This is probably not one of the most common questions asked by child psychologists because nobody wants to think that there can be a relapse, but we would like to solve it.

 It is true that when therapy ends, families and children are in great emotional well-being, but they should also prepare them for relapses.
-We call relapses, moments in which we re-experience the symptoms that made us come.
+We call these relapses, moments in which we re-experience the symptoms that made us come.
 The reason for these relapses is that we lower our guard because we think that the problem has been solved for some time and we no longer use the techniques that were effective.
-For this reason, psychologists always recommend that if your child has been experiencing these symptoms for 1 month, it is important to pay the child psychologist an express visit so that the problem does not become chronic again.
+For this reason, psychologists always recommend that if your child has been experiencing these symptoms for 1 month, it is important to pay the child psychologist for an express visit so that the problem does not become chronic again.